 A favorite street food and almost only available in Ho Chi Minh City and the Mekong Delta provinces.
 Made from broken rice grains after the milling process, which were discarded in the past and have now become a famous street food.

-Broken rice is served with grilled pork or simply fried eggs.
-And this is a Vietnamese dish, it would not be complete without a little lime, some fresh herbs and some green onions.
+Broken rice is served with grilled pork or simply fried egg.
+And this being Vietnamese food, it wouldn’t be complete without a squeeze of lime, some fresh herbs and some green onions.

 Source link